syedkither/spring-boot-zipkin/README.md

 All the services that need to use the Distributed Tracing feature, will need the above three changes / additions.

 use Zipkin to analyze latency in the service calls.
 Also Sleuth can help us creating the metadata and pass it to Zipkin.

+ELK stack configuration
+All these three tools are based on JVM and before start installing them, please verify that JDK has been properly configured.
+Check that standard JDK 1.8 installation, JAVA_HOME and PATH set up is already done.

+2.1.
+Elasticsearch
+Download latest version of Elasticsearch from this download page and unzip it any folder.
+Run bin\elasticsearch.bat from command prompt.
+By default, it would start at http://localhost:9200 2.2.
+Kibana
+Download the latest distribution from download page and unzip into any folder.
+Open config/kibana.yml in an editor and set elasticsearch.url to point at your Elasticsearch instance.
+In our case as we will use the local instance just uncomment elasticsearch.url: "http://localhost:9200"
+Run bin\kibana.bat from command prompt.
+Once started successfully, Kibana will start on default port 5601 and Kibana UI will be available at http://localhost:5601 2.3.
+Logstash
+Download the latest distribution from download page and unzip into any folder.
+Create one file logstash.conf as per configuration instructions.
+We will again come to this point during actual demo time for exact configuration.
+Now run bin/logstash -f logstash.conf to start logstash

+ELK stack is not up and running.
+Now we need to create few microservices and point logstash to the API log path.